Wavyness/sphinx/README.md

 ![Header](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/html_file_layout.png)
 ![New-Cov](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/coverage_new_test_extensionerror.png)

-Explanation: the code coverage of the second function was also improved by 100%.
+Explanation: The code coverage of the second function was also improved by 100%.
 The way the second function was improved was almost the same as the first one.
 There was again no test file testing the function so a new test file was created to make sure.
 The function was called and tested based on the branch test performed.

 ### Overall